 - Font size: Select from small, normal, large, extra-large, or huge for the font size.
 Note that this will affect the question and essay toolbar, but also the student input.

 The insert formula toolis enabled by default in Chemistry essay with rich text.
 When selected by the user it will display the formula keypad allowing users to input formula within the text.
-Following are the settings for how the keypad will appear to the user.
+The followings settings determine how the keypad will appear to the user.

 - Show keypad hints - Enable or disable hints on the keypad, such as keyboard shortcuts and symbol group titles that are shown on the top left corner of the keypad when hovering over a symbol group key.